-It's set in the Bronx in 1946.
-Timmy Cleary, son of an Irish Catholic family, comes home after three years away fighting in World War II.
-His parents Nettie and John are thrilled to have him home, but there are problems beneath the facade of domestic contentment.
-Nettie makes Timmy his favorite breakfast and John skips a business meeting to spend a day out with his son, but very soon the hidden resentments, chiefly coming from Nettie and John's failed marriage, come bursting forth.
+The Bronx, 1946: Timmy Cleary, son of an Irish Catholic family, comes home after three years away fighting in World War II.
+His parents, Nettie and John, are naturally thrilled to have him back; Nettie makes him his favorite breakfast, while John skips a business meeting to spend a day out with his son.
+But there are problems lurking beneath the facade of domestic contentment, and soon enough, various hidden resentments — chiefly arising from Nettie and John's failed marriage — come bursting forth.

 In a 2010 revival Sheen played the father, John.

 - Armchair Military: John is envious of Timmy for having served in the war, and claims that he would have been a great soldier in World War I but he was supporting his family.
 An indulgent Timmy agrees.

 - Bittersweet Ending: Borders between this and Downer Ending.
 Timmy, without siding with either parent, announces he can longer going to intervene in his parents' troubled marriage, and he is leaving home, to save himself.
 His parents reluctantly accept his position, and the three have one final breakfast together.
 The fate of John and Nettie's marriage is unsettled, but it's likely they soon divorced.